mjaschen/strava-helper-firefox/README.md

 # Strava Helper

-This Firefox Add-on aims to provide some tweaks for the Strava Website.
+This Add-on aims to provide some tweaks for the Strava Website.
+It supports Firefox, Edge and Chrome (as well as most Chrome clones, e.g. Opera, Vivaldi, Brave etc.).

 ## Give Kudos to All